Jai-Tushar/Finite-Difference-Methods/README.md

 This repository contains codes for solving partial differential equations using Finite Difference Methods in MATLAB.

-The codes developed in this repository are credited to all the members of the course NMPDE - Numerical Methods for Partial Differential Equations (MATH F422 - BITS Pilani, 2018) under Prof. D. Palla, Dept. of Mathematics, BITS-Pilani, K. K. Birla Goa campus.
+The codes developed in this repository are credited to all the members of the course NMPDE - Numerical Methods for Partial Differential Equations (2018) under Prof. D. Palla, Dept. of Mathematics, BITS-Pilani, K. K. Birla Goa campus.

 This course dealt with solving PDEs numerically using Finite Difference schemes after verifying their stability and convergence theoretically.